Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things

 \subsubsection{Classification}

-With the extracted features, we then leverage a supervised classification algorithm to distinguish bots from legitimate hosts.
-Each link-prober has one TM and many FMs while other hosts only have FMs.
-In particular, we combine all FMs together to form the joint-FM for each host.
-In our experiments, we collect a ground truth dataset where each sample has a label to indicate the corresponding host is a bot or a legitimate user (e.g., 0 indicates a bot and 1 indicates a legitimate user).
-We divide the ground truth dataset into a training set and a testing set.
-The training set is used to train a supervised classifier which then predicts the label of each sample in the testing set.
-The classification accuracy can be calculated by comparing the predicted labels of samples in the testing set with their true labels.
-In particular, a linear multiclass Support Vector Machine (SVM) classifier implemented by libSVM3~\cite{chang2011libsvm} is employed for accurate classification.
+With the extracted features, we then leverage a supervised classification algorithm to distinguish compromised devices from legitimate IoT devices.
+Each link-prober has one TM and many FMs while other IoT devices only have FMs.
+In particular, we combine all FMs together to form the joint-FM for each IoT device.
+In our experiments, we collect a ground truth dataset where each sample has a label to indicate the corresponding IoT devices is a compromised device or a legitimate user.
+In particular, a linear multiclass Support Vector Machine (SVM) classifier implemented by libSVM3~\cite{b37} is employed for accurate classification.